anuragtb/pdfcpu/core/watermark.md

 where *content* may be text, an image or a PDF page.

 ---
 <br>

-Add stamps to selected pages of `inFile`.<br>
+Add watermarks to selected pages of `inFile`.<br>
-A stamp is centered on the page and you can configure various aspects like rotation, scaling, opacity and fontname, fontsize, fill color and render mode for text based stamps.
+A watermark is centered on the page and you can configure various aspects like rotation, scaling, opacity and fontname, fontsize, fill color and render mode for text based watermarks.

 ## Usage